kumavale/netnyan/README.md

 ## Contributing

 This project welcomes your PR and issues.
-For example, refactoring, adding features, correcting English, etc.
+For example, fixing bugs, adding features, refactoring, etc.